| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 See |

-and can be printed and exported as a valid BibTeX
+an object of class Bibtex that can be printed and exported as a valid

-tries to map the information of the source x
+as_bibentry() tries to map the information of the source x into a cff

 Patashnik, Oren.
 "BIBTEXTING" February 1988. https://osl.ugr.es/CTAN/biblio/bibtex/base/btxdoc.pdf.